gaybro8777/cheetah/readme.md

 Python dependencies are what they are, so grapple with your environment as needed to get these installed consistently.

-I apologize because I want this to be as self-contained as possible, but there may be other required python packages I am missing.
+I apologize, because the goal is to make Cheetah as self-contained as possible, but there may be other required python packages I missed.
 If you see exceptions having to do with missing packages, just install them individually with pip3 and retry:

 	pip3 install --user [package name]

+## TODO
-Dockerizing Cheetah is in progress.
+* Dockerizing Cheetah is in progress.
+* Pyodide demonstration